Andreas Haefliger: Early life and education

 Born in Berlin on September 11, 1962, Haefliger is the youngest son of famed tenor Ernst Haefliger and interior designer and architect Anna Golin.
 He grew up in Berlin until the age of eight, when the family relocated to Munich, Germany.
 At the age of 15, Haefliger moved to New York City.

 A musically precocious child, Andreas began playing the piano before his fourth birthday, studying with Elisabeth Dounias-Sindermann and started performing publicly at age six.
 At age 12 he was accepted as the only non-college-aged student in the class of Hans Leygraf at the Mozarteum Salzburg.

-Since an early age he was surrounded by intense vocal artistry, being required to accompany his father’s students, thereby acquiring the beginnings of what would become a highly individual vocal piano sound, and a sense of natural lyricism in his music-making.
+Since an early age he was surrounded by intense vocal artistry, being required to accompany his father's students, thereby acquiring the beginnings of what would become a highly individual vocal piano sound, and a sense of natural lyricism in his music-making.

 At age 15, Andreas moved to New York City where he enrolled in the Pre-College division of the Juilliard School in the class of Herbert Stessin.
-During this time he also finished his High school studies at the Professional Children’s School.
-He continued his studies with William Masselos at the Juilliard School, earning both a Bachelors and a Masters degree.
+During this time he also finished his High school studies at the Professional Children's School.
+He continued his studies with William Masselos at the Juilliard School, earning both a Bachelors and a master's degree.
 During his time there he was twice awarded the Gina Bachauer Scholarship and was the winner of the Concerto Competition, performing Brahms Concerto No. 1 at Alice Tully Hall in the Lincoln Center.